Jon Kimmich

 Before joining Microsoft Games Studios, Kimmich held other positions at Microsoft, which included development manager for a new product development group in Microsoft's Hardware Team, responsible for hardware devices such as the original award-winning Microsoft Natural keyboard.
 The addition of the Windows-key and application-key, which first appeared on the Microsoft Natural Keyboard in 1994 (and are now standard on most keyboards and laptops designed to support Windows) has been attributed to Jon.

 In June 2004, Jon Kimmich left Microsoft to become Producer and Director of Business Development for Day 1 Studios.
 Since this time, Day 1 Studios has developed MechAssault 2, F.E.A.R. for the Xbox 360 and PlayStation 3, and Fracture.

 In 2012, he was a contributor to and editor for The Crowdfunding Bible along with Rusel DeMaria and Scott Steinberg.
 The Crowdfunding Bible examines how successful funding campaigns can be developed for a variety of consumer product categories including games, gadgets, films and books on sites such as Kickstarter, IndieGoGo and RocketHub.
 It includes interviews with the creators of the TikTok LunaTik Watch, The Pebble E-Paper Watch, Shadowrun Returns, Wasteland 2, Designing Obama and others.

 Jon Kimmich was also an investor in WizKids, LLC, a game company founded by Jordan Weisman (founder of FASA Interactive) in 2000 to develop and sell a line of collectible miniatures.
+He has also been an advisor to such companies as FaceIt, Harebrained Schemes, Alpha Dog Games and others.